-Your final pensionable salary will generally be your pensionable salary in the year to your date of leaving the Scheme.
-If however your pensionable salary has reduced, there is provision to use an earlier period so that a higher pensionable salary figure is used to calculate your benefits.
+Your final pensionable salary will generally be your pensionable salary (net of bonuses) in the year to your date of leaving the Scheme.
+If however your pensionable salary has reduced, there is provision to use an earlier period, so that a higher pensionable salary figure is used to calculate your benefits.